evadne/etso/README.md

 *If you have other Use Cases for this library, please add it here with a Pull Request.*

 - The [Erlef Website](https://github.com/erlef/website) is using Etso to cache and query news and event posts that are parsed and imported into the Repo on application startup.

+## Supervision Tree

+The Etso application holds a Registry (Etso.Registry), which is responsible for tracking every Table Server across every Repo.

 ## Further Note